-Academy Members
+Academy Logo

 Key Objectives

-The BTB Academy has been created to support 100 high quality BTB candidates in obtaining the skills, tangible experience and mindset needed to secure pupillage and succeed at the Bar.
+The BTB Academy has been created to support 100 high-quality BTB candidates in obtaining the skills, tangible experience and mindset needed to secure pupillage and succeed at the Bar.

 Our five key objectives are: